Handicapping: Middle and arbitrage bets

 There are strategies that involve differences in the lines on the same event at different books.
 One bet is called a "middle", which when a player finds two books that offer different point spreads for the same event.
 They will bet the more favorable spread at both books, and if the final score falls between the two, the bettor will win both bets.
 On the other hand, if the total falls outside the range of the "middle" the bettor only loses a small percentage of a bet (the "juice" or "vig" taken by the house).

 For example, Book 1 has Team A as a 3-point favorite, and Book 2 has team B as a 3-point favorite.
-If a player bets Team B at Book 1, and Team A at Book 2, he will win both bets if either side wins by 2 or less points, and will win one bet and lose the other (known as a "side") if either team wins by 3 points.
+If a player bets Team B at Book 1, and Team A at Book 2, he will win both bets if either side wins by 2 or fewer points, and will win one bet and lose the other (known as a "side") if either team wins by 3 points.

 Another strategy, known as arbitrage, or an "arb" or "scalp", involves finding different moneylines for the same event.
 In this case, the bettor will bet the more favorable line at both books, and have a guaranteed profit.
 For example, if Book 1 considers Team A to be worth +200 (2-to-1 underdog), and Book 2 considers Team B to be worth +200, a bettor can bet Team A at Book 1, and Team B at Book 2, and guarantee a 100% profit.
 This is a no-risk bet, as the player is guaranteed a profit no matter the result of the game.